In this article, we will cover all you need to know to understand astrophotography.

 What different types of astrophotography are there?

-There are four main types astrophotography as differentiated by the objects that are being photographed.
+There are three main types astrophotography as differentiated by the objects that are being photographed.
 These are:

 - Landscape astrophotography